cyrozap/mediatek-lte-baseband-re/SoC/common/BROM-Notes.md

      - 0x20000000: `M_SW_RES` bit 5 cleared.
      - 0x40000000: `M_SW_RES` bit 4 cleared.
      - 0x80000000: `M_SW_RES` bit 3 cleared.
-   - `YYYY`: Preloader sector offset.
-The BROM searches for preloaders at 2048-byte boundaries, so this number will be the byte offset of the preloader divided by 2048.
+   - `YYYY`: Preloader offset.
+The BROM searches for preloaders on 2048-byte boundaries, so this number will be the byte offset of the preloader divided by 2048.
  - `Fn: XXXX YYYY`
    - Failure information?